Wait for Better 5G

 That said, you might be in better shape if you skip the iPhone 12 and wait for the iPhone 13.
 Here are a few reasons why.

-Two, the 2020 iPhones will likely be Apple's first stab at 5G.
+Two, the 2020 iPhones are Apple's first stab at 5G.
 And like 5G connectivity itself, we expect to see some growing pains associated with that.
 Some people might not want to deal with that.

-And three.
-Qualcomm's also introduced the new Snapdragon X60, a smaller 5G modem that could arrive inside the iPhone 13.
+And three, Qualcomm's introduced the new Snapdragon X60, a smaller 5G modem that could arrive inside the iPhone 13.

 According to Qualcomm, the modem features higher power efficiency.
 It will also aggregate data from both mmWave and sub-6GHz bands simultaneously leading to better overall performance.

-So while you might be tempted to jump on board the 5G train this fall, you might get a better experience if you wait for the technology, and coverage, to evolve.
+While you might be tempted to jump on board the 5G train right now, you might get a better experience if you wait for the technology, and coverage, to evolve.

 This article may contain affiliate links.
 Click here for more details.